ahmad88me/NumTab/README.md

 Mapping and generation of Numtab can be run independently.

+### Requirements
+- Python 2.7.12
+- *SPARQLWrapper* and *pandas* available via pip
+- The dump used for the dataset included in the repo can be found [here](https://dumps.wikimedia.org/wikidatawiki/entities/20170503/)

 ### Mapping
 *The mapping takes approximately 80 GB of memory (since the dump is loaded in memory) and 10 GB for the file created.*

 In order to do the mapping more efficently, we create a dump that's purely numerical with the script **mapping/numerical-dump.py**.
-You will need to download a *.nt.bz2* file, containing a [Wikidata dump provided by Wikimedia](https://dumps.wikimedia.org/wikidatawiki/).
+You will need to download a *.nt.bz2* file, containing a [Wikidata dump provided by Wikimedia](https://dumps.wikimedia.org/wikidatawiki/entities/).
 The created text file will contain a python dictonary with a version of the triples, that have numerical objects.
 Based on that **mapping/map-properties.py** maps DBpedia properties to Wikidata, assumes Wikidata and DBpedia share a set of triples.
 It reads from *properties.csv* and writes the mapping to *wdproperties.py*

 tl;dr
-- Download Wikidata *.nt.bz2* dump from [here](https://dumps.wikimedia.org/wikidatawiki/)
+- Download Wikidata *-truthy-BETA.nt.bz2 * dump from [here](https://dumps.wikimedia.org/wikidatawiki/entities/)
 - run numerical-dump.py (careful, will eat lots of memory)
 - run map-properties.py (careful, will eat lots of memory)
 - currently writes to *properties/wd-properties.py* and *properties/log.txt* in a very bad format, adjust this file so it looks like *properties-unambigious.txt* (we used the log file to adjust and count most occurences etc.)